senv-team/the_algae_project/README.md

 - **Code for Visualising**: This part contains the code for visualisations.
 The code should access result csv files from the `results` directory or `datasets` directory.
 Code-only section.

-- **Datasets**: All data should be stored in the `datasets` directory.
-This data will not be pushed to GitHub as it is part of the `.gitignore` file.
+- **Datasets**: All data should be stored in the `datasets` directory and should have the prefix "tmp".
+For example: `tmp_sentinel`.
 Everyone should have this locally.
 No code here.

 - **Results**: All result/plot directories should have the prefix "tmp".
-For example: `tmp_results_sentinel_v2`.
+For example: `tmp_sentinel`.
 Everyone should have this locally.
 No code here.

+Directories with prefix "tmp" will not be pushed to GitHub as it is part of the `.gitignore` file.

 ## Setting Up the Virtual Environment